4th Quadrant of Victory Square

 Visualisations: Jan Darks

 Prague’s Victory Square forms the heart of Dejvice in Prague 6.
-Over the years, it has become one of the most successful districts in Prague: chique, urban, popular, expensive and mixed.
-It forms a coherent, beautiful, classic urban city part, where grandeur combines with life.
-Its architecture is distinct and graceful; its masterplan by Antonin Engel a coherent but also creative application of neoclassical urbanism.
+Over the years, it has become one of the most successful districts in Prague: chic, urban, popular, expensive, and mixed.
+It forms a coherent, beautiful, and classical urban part of the city where grandeur blends with everyday life.
+Its architecture is distinctive and graceful; its masterplan, by Antonín Engel, is a coherent but also creative application of neoclassical urbanism.

 Our proposal aims to complete Engel’s masterplan by bringing back his original intentions for the 4th Quadrant, but updating it towards future standards.
-We propose two building blocks: one containing the required offices and the university building, and one containing the housing program.
+We propose two building blocks: one containing the required offices and the university building, the other containing the housing program.

-These volumes are outfitted with a façade that resembles a veil; a filigree of low-carbon material, that is an echo of Engel’s original design and forms the core of the project.
-This Filigree is subtly adapted to the various programs and desires, creating many different relations, leading to a wonderfully varied quarter with its own character.
-It is sometimes intensely connected and sometimes extraordinarily open and accessible.
+These volumes are outfitted with a façade that resembles a veil; a filigree of low-carbon material, echoing Engel’s original design, forms the core of the project.
+This filigree is subtly adapted for various programs and desires, creating many different relations, leading to a wonderfully varied quarter with its own character.
+It is sometimes intensely connected, sometimes extraordinarily open and accessible.

 MVRD: Winy Maas, Gideon Maasland, Gijs Rikken, Cas Esbach, Xiaohu Yan, Danielle Dalbosco, Guido Boeters, Bin Wei, Yue Shi, Lorenzo Mennuti, Justin Vermeulen, Apsara Flury